 FTF meaning is First to Find.
 An acronym is written by geocachers in physical cache logbooks or online when logging cache finds to denote being the first to find a new geocache.
 There can only be one First to Find (FTF) on all geocaches and if you are going after one there can be a lot of people going after it at the same time.

 A unique identifier associated with every geocache listing is the GC Code.
 The GC Code starts with the letters “GC” and is followed by other alphanumeric characters.
 This is how geocaches are filed you can say.

 A geocache is a container hidden that includes, at a minimum, a logbook for geocachers to sign.

 Geocaching is a worldwide game of hiding and seeking treasure.
 A geocacher can place a geocache in the world, pinpoint its location using GPS technology and then share the geocache’s existence and location online.
 Anyone with a GPS unit can then try to locate the geocache.

 A Geocoin works similarly to a Groundspeak Travel Bug® (see Travel Bug) in that they are trackable and can travel the world, picking up stories from geocache to geocache.
 Geocoins are often created as signature items by geocachers and can also be used as collectibles.
 You can also call these a geocaching trackable.

 GPS (Global Positioning System)

-The point where your GPS device shows that you have reached the cache location or within 15 feet of the cache.
+The point when your GPS device shows that you have reached the cache location or within 15 feet of the cache.
 At Ground Zero, you are zero feet (or zero meters) away from the geocache.
 So when you see GZ in the geocache description then you know you are within 15 feet or so of the geocache.